tomaztk/TSQL_Date_Time_Manipulation/README.md

 # TSQL_Date_Time_Manipulation
-T-SQL Date and Time manipulation
+T-SQL Date and Time manipulation.
+More on blog[tomaztsql.wordpress.com\5075].
+(URL: tomaztsql.wordpress.com)

 This is a set of T-SQL Date and Time functions for manipulating date and time formats in T-SQL.
 Some of them have proven to be very useful, most of them also very used.